-Committee in the event that the Executive Committee deems an appeal "high-risk"in terms of potential litigation or for other preventative purposes.
+- II.
+At the discretion of the Executive Committee, the fund may be accessed to retain legal counsel to advise the Executive Appeals Committee in the event that the Executive Committee deems an appeal "high-risk"in terms of potential litigation or for other preventative purposes. - III.
+If the legal contingency fund is accessed during a school year, there will be a pro-rated fee charged to member schools the following school year to bring the fee back up to \$60,000 based on the fees noted below.

-- iii.
-If the legal contingency fund is accessed during a school year, there will be a pro-rated fee charged to member schools the following school year to bring the fee back up to \$60,000 based on the fees noted below. - 1A schools \$75 - 2A schools \$150 - 3A schools \$225 - 4A schools \$300 - G. Applications from schools not receiving the Alberta Education School Grant shall be considered by the ASAA Executive. - H. New member schools shall be placed into the appropriate zone based on their geographic location.
-The procedure for transfer of schools between zones shall be as follows: - i.
-Application by April 15 of the current school year to the ASAA Executive - ii.
-Approval of the school and two zones involved. - iii.
+- Applications from schools not receiving the Alberta Education School Grant shall be considered by the ASAA Executive. - M. New member schools shall be placed into the appropriate zone based on their geographic location.
+The procedure for transfer of schools between zones shall be as follows: - Application by April 15 of the current school year to the ASAA Executive. - II.
+Approval of the school and two zones involved. - III.
 Ratification by the ASAA Board of Governors at the AGM.